srinathvrao/MagicCube/README.rst

 Other - Continued by Srinath (hi there! :D)
 ~~~~~
 I've modified this visualization software to generate a dataset for estimating Quaternion Rotation Matrices using images of a Rubik's Cube in different orientations.

+AICrowd had a similar dataset, but it was plagued by differences in illumination, which made it extremely difficult to work with.
+MagicCube does not have any of those problems!

 This problem can be solved using Machine Learning and Image Regression, but I'm trying out Image Geometry and Simple Linear Algebra for this! - Stay tuned for more updates.